 Almond Paste: Read The Label.

-But here’s the thing: not all almond paste is created equal.
-Most store-bought brands are obnoxiously sweet.
-It can wreck whatever you’re making!
+Here’s what you need to know: almond paste is a smooth blend of almond, sugar and water.
+It’s a staple in Italian baking.
+But not all almond paste is created equal.
+Most store bought brands are obnoxiously sweet and can wreck whatever you’re making!

-I tested two popular brands: Odense and Solo.
-Same recipe.
-Totally different results.
+I tested two popular brands, Odense and Solo, using the exact same pignoli cookie recipe.
+I got totally different results.
 Why?
-They vary in moisture content, sweetness, and browning ability (more on that in a bit).
+Almond paste varies in moisture, sweetness and browning ability (more on that in a bit).

 I even made my own almond paste to control the sugar.
-But it didn’t work.
-The cookies were dry, pale, tough, and still too sweet.
+But that didn’t work either.
+My cookies were dry, pale, tough and still too sweet!

-Oh, and that sweetness issue I mentioned?
-I found the solution.
+Hands down, Odense almond paste.
+It baked the best pignoli cookies for taste and texture.
+Oh, and that sweetness issue I mentioned earlier?
+I found the fix!
 Read on.

 After obsessing over almond paste, I went rogue.

 To be clear, traditional pignoli cookies do not contain wheat flour of any kind.
-But adding just a scoop—either all-purpose or gluten-free 1:1 flour—transformed the dough.
-It cut the sweetness, gave the cookies more structure, and made them easier to handle.
+But adding just a scoop — either all purpose, almond, or gluten-free 1:1 flour — transformed the dough.
+It toned down the sweetness, gave the cookies more structure, and made them easier to handle.

-I also reduced the overall sugar to 120g (½ cup)—lower than most classic recipes.
+I also reduced the sugar to 120g (½ cup), which is lower than most classic recipes.
 Mission complete.

 Recipe Tips:

 - Weigh your eggs.
-I use large egg whites, from one large egg, about 33 g each (cracked weight without the shell).
+I use large egg whites, about 33 g each, cracked weight without the shell.
 If your egg whites are too small, the dough will be dry.
-If they are too large, the dough will be wet.
-Correct with more egg whites and/or flour as needed.
-The final texture will be sticky.
+Too large?
+Wet dough.
+Correct with more/less flour as needed.
+The final texture should be tacky (not very sticky).
+I use this kitchen scale.

 - Use a cookie scoop.
-This is a must-have, multi-use tool to portion sticky cookie dough.
+This is a must-have, multi-use tool to quickly portion cookie dough.
 I use this OXO tablespoon-size scoop.

 - Froth your egg whites!
 It will lighten, puff up, and aerate the cookies (just use a whisk).
-Remember, there is no baking powder or baking soda in pignoli cookies.
-PS: Frothing is a key step in amaretti cookies, and since pignoli cookies are very similar, I like to keep it all in the family.
+Remember, there’s no baking powder or baking soda in pignoli cookies for added lift.
+PS: frothing is a key step in amaretti cookies too, and since pignoli cookies are similar, I like to keep it all in the family.

 - Don’t over bake!
 The cookies will look slightly underdone when ready.
-This is what you want; they will continue to firm up as they cool.
+They will continue to firm up as they cool.

 How To Make Pignoli Cookies {Step-By-Step}